 Hi RU and Leila...Oh I'd love to jump in here.
 I was a Protestant convert to Catholicism (14 years ago) and I must say, it was through the grace of the sacrament of the Confessional where my post-abortive healing began.
 I know exactly what you mean by the condemnation and judgment.
 The worst of my torturers was ME.
 Not only did I feel unworthy as a Protestant after my abortion but then, when I began investigating the truths of the Catholic Church, I really felt that there would be a great and terrible day of reckoning.
 What surprised me most about this was the love that surrounded me as I began sharing my story (albeit very carefully at first) with some close friends who happened to be Catholic.
 They cried with me and helped me wipe my own tears.
 Since I've shared my story at various levels, I am always thanked by my fellow pro-lifers (the majority of them Catholic) and encouraged to keep telling the story so that others can learn and be encouraged about the great Hope that set me free and Reason for my joy .
 RU, I am encouraged by your candor and your questions.
 It sounds like you landed on the Bubble under the guidance of some Divine Providence.
 Rachel's Vineyard is an excellent healing process and there are some others that you can investigate.
 If there's ever a way I can help you, I would love to be here for you in the same way that others have for me.
 Leila knows how to reach me.
 Thanks for being on the bubble :-) Blessings to you both.
 Karen Wms, Phoenix

 PLEASE, when commenting, do not hit "reply" (which is the thread option).
 Instead, please put your comment at the bottom of the others.
 To ensure that you don't miss any comments, click the "subscribe by email" link, above.
+If you do not subscribe and a post exceeds 200 comments, you must hit "load more" to get to the rest.
 We often have meaty and long discussions -- trust me, they're worth following!